AdobeDocs/audience-manager.en/help/using/reporting/reports-overview.md

 # Reporting Overview

 Individual sections describe available reports, their purposes, and typical uses.
-All reports are available from the Analytics dashboard.
+All reports are available from the [!UICONTROL Analytics] dashboard.

 For information describing the time frames when Audience Manager receives information to populate reports, see [How Data Delivery and File Processing Times Affect Reports](/help/using/reference/reporting-file-transfer-timeframe.md).

 * [Audience Optimization Reports](/help/using/reporting/audience-optimization-reports/audience-optimization-reports.md)

-  The Audience Optimization reports use data visualization methods to return information on the destinations in your Audience Manager account.
+  The [!UICONTROL Audience Optimization] reports use data visualization methods to return information on the destinations in your Audience Manager account.
 In each report, you can click on almost any data point to return detailed information about that item.
 These audience optimization insights can be applied to several use cases across advertising and publishing channels, but are not available by default.
 Contact your Audience Manager consultant to get started.

 * [General Reports](/help/using/reporting/general-reports.md)

-  A General report returns performance data on traits, segments, and destinations.
+  A [!UICONTROL General report] returns performance data on [!UICONTROL traits], [!UICONTROL segments], and [!UICONTROL destinations].

 * [Interactive and Overlap Reports](/help/using/reporting/dynamic-reports/dynamic-reports.md)